EdwardLiuyc/StaticMapping/README.md

 ### Optional libs
 - **CUDA**: We have made some attempts in fasting the kdtree in ICP by creating the kdtree on GPU, but the GPU Kdtree is not fast enough(just 1.5~2 times faster than libnabo).
 Notice that if you use CUDA, your g++ version should be lower than 6.0 because the nvcc does not support the 6.0 or high version g++.
 - **cuda_utils**:
-- **TBB**: We have used concurrency containers in TBB for many multi-thread situations, if you turn off this options, the process will use stl containers such as std::vector instead and many multi-thread algorithm will degenerate into single-thread.
-So, Using TBB is **strongly recommended**.

 ### compiling
 ```bash